ctools/ctools/doc/source/users/reference_manual/csphagen.rst

 csphagen
 ========

-Creates files necessary to perform a classical region-based spectral analysis on IACT data, i.e., source and background PHA files, ARF and RMF files.
+Creates files necessary to perform a region-based spectral On/Off analysis.

 Synopsis